kubernetes/website/content/en/docs/concepts/configuration/overview.md

 {{< /note >}}

 {{< note >}}
-The caching semantics of the underlying image provider make even `imagePullPolicy: Always` efficient.
+The caching semantics of the underlying image provider make even `imagePullPolicy: Always` efficient, as long as the registry is reliably accessible.
 With Docker, for example, if the image already exists, the pull attempt is fast because all image layers are cached and no image download is needed.
 {{< /note >}}

 ## Using kubectl